Timinator2000/Algorithm_X/14 - your turn/02 - agent x mission 2.md

 <BR>

-Finally, the last diagram below shows the full effect of matching one register word to one cipher word.
-Each time a word pair is created, the letters of each word need to be dropped on their counterparts.
+The next diagram below shows the full effect of matching one register word to one cipher word.
+Each time a word pair is created, the letters of each word need to be dropped on their counterparts in the bottom right.
 The next cipher-word-register-word pair can drop letters on letters that have not been colored with a counterpart letter, but if the counterpart already has a tile present, the new letter tile must match.

 <BR>